Telecominfraproject/oopt-gnpy/README.rst

 |                      |           | transceiver OSNR.                         |
 +----------------------+-----------+-------------------------------------------+

-The `transmission_main_example.py <examples/transmission_main_example.py>`_ script propagates a spectrum of channels at 32 Gbaud, 50 GHz spacing and 0 dBm/channel.
+The ``gnpy-transmission-example`` script propagates a spectrum of channels at 32 Gbaud, 50 GHz spacing and 0 dBm/channel.
 Launch power can be overridden by using the ``--power`` argument.
 Spectrum information is not yet parametrized but can be modified directly in the ``eqpt_config.json`` (via the ``SpectralInformation`` -SI- structure) to accommodate any baud rate or spacing.
 The number of channel is computed based on ``spacing`` and ``f_min``, ``f_max`` values.